 Do take action to modify support if financial circumstances change.
 If you experience a legitimate loss of income through a job layoff, health issues, or other circumstances, contact the support enforcement agency to explain.
 You may be granted a temporary reduction in support, which will prevent you from falling further behind.
 If you make payments directly to your ex-spouse, discuss the situation with that person, including an estimate of when you may be able to resume making full payment.
 If all else fails, file a motion to modify support in court.
 Don’t delay if this option appears necessary.
 A court order reducing support will only apply to future payments after a modification has been granted and not to payments which are past due.

 Don’t move to another state thinking you can escape paying support.
 A child support order entered in one state in enforceable in any other state.
 Moving might make it difficult to find you for a short period, but after being found, you will still owe all the back support.
 If that amount exceeds $5,000, you may also face federal criminal charges and up to two years in prison if convicted.

 Don’t file bankruptcy to eliminate past-due support.
 Federal law prohibits the discharge of child support debt in bankruptcy.
 You will still be obligated to pay any past due and future payments.
 However, filing for bankruptcy may be advisable if it will eliminate other debt and make full payment of your support obligation more manageable for your budget.

 Payment of support is intended to allow a child to receive the same benefits he or she would have enjoyed if the family had remained intact.
 While sending a monthly check may seem a sterile way to demonstrate love for a son or daughter, maintaining regular payment fulfills an important parental obligation and should be a priority for all parents who want the best for their children.
-If you have any questions about child support in New Jersey, contact the Law Offices of Peter Van Aulen at (201) 845-7400 for an initial consultation.
+If you have any questions about child support in New Jersey, contact the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.